vetrilad/ssh-private-key-buildpack/README.md

-# If you are seeing this, please let me know what project are you using this - there is a nicer solutoin to getting the dependancies now.
+# If you are seeing this, please let me know what project are you using it in - there is a nicer solution to getting the dependancies now.

 # ssh-private-key-buildpack